auxilius/glv/README.md

 ## Interface
 `glv::init(glvWorkingDir, glrcToShare, dcToShare);`

 Used for initialization of the library. glvWorkingDir is directory where all supplementary files will be saved.
+Before this call, GLEW must be initialized.

 `glv::show();` and `glv::hide();`